Encapsule-Annex/jsgraph/README.md

 - `getVertices()` - retrieve an array of ID strings for all vertices in the container
 - `edgesCount()` - obtain the count of edges in the container
 - `getEdges()` - retrieve an array of edge descriptor objects for all edges in the container
+- `rootVerticesCount()` - obtain count of vertices with in-degree zero
 - `getRootVertices()` - retrieve an array of ID strings for all vertices that have in-degree zero
+- `leafVerticesCount() - obtain count of vertices with out-degree zero
 - `getLeafVertices()` - retrieve an array of ID strings for all vertices that have out-degree zero
 - `toObject()` - serialize the DirectedGraph container to a JavaScript data object
 - `toJSON(replacer, space)` - serialize the DirectedGraph container to a JSON string